Skip to content

 Access to the most competitive rates in the market

-If you’re close to an LTV threshold (e.g. you have a 9% deposit), it’s often worth the extra effort to reach 10%.
-The rate improvement can save far more than the additional deposit amount over the life of the mortgage.
+If you are just short of an LTV threshold, say you have a 9% deposit, it is often worth the push to reach 10%.
+The better rate can save you far more over the years than that extra slice of deposit costs you now.

 How to save for a deposit